An Amazon Affiliate Website Making $3,000 a Month [An Actionable Case Study]

 (Approximately, $60.01 in USD)

-The site also made a decent amount of money via Google Adsense.
-Here's how much the site made from Google Adsense in August:
+My Amazon affiliate website also made a decent amount of money via Google AdSense.
+Here's how much the Amazon niche site made from Google AdSense in August:

 The site made $43.20 via Commission Junction affiliate sales in August.

 In total the site made:

 How These Results Were Achieved – A Timeline of my Amazon Affiliate Website

 Here's a quick timeline of how I started and grew my Amazon affiliate website to where it is today.